RUR53: an Unmanned Ground Vehicle for Navigation, Recognition and Manipulation: Perception

-Figure~\ref{fig:mbzirc_detection} shows the result of the detection algorithm working on the real panel used for the Challenge.

-\subsubsection{Valve Detection and Pose Estimation}
+\subsection{Valve Detection and Pose Estimation}

-Once the right wrench is grasped, we need to lock the wrench around the valve stem.
-In order to successfully complete this task, it is necessary to locate the valve position and orientation.
-The valve has a large metal surface and its stem generates many reflections that cause a noisy 3D reconstruction, hence the obtained Point Cloud is unsuitable for an accurate processing.
-For this reason, we decided not to use a dense 3D reconstruction, but rather the Triangulation~\cite{hartley1997triangulation} algorithm on the interest points extracted from the stereo images.
-We define a point of interest as a point on the center of the valve.
+Once the right wrench is grasped, the valve stem should be located so as to be able to manipulate it.
+Being the valve metallic and reflective, its 3D reconstruction is noisy and useless.
+Thus, the Triangulation~\cite{hartley1997triangulation} algorithm is applied on the points of interest extracted from the stereo images (\textit{i.e.}, left and right images), principally on those depicting the center of the valve.

-As a first step, we align the cameras to the valve by moving the robotic arm.
-This movement is possible since the distance between the wrenches and the valve stem is known and fixed.
-By positioning the cameras in front of the valve, we can considerably reduce noise and shadows due to reflections.